 Employment Contracts in Switzerland

 It is best practice to put a strong employment contract in place in Switzerland which spells out the terms of the employee’s compensation, benefits, and termination requirements.
-An offer letter and employment contract in Switzerland should always state the salary and any compensation amounts in Swiss Francs rather than a foreign currency.
+An employment contract in Switzerland should always state the salary and any compensation amounts in Swiss Francs rather than a foreign currency.
 The employment contract template is part of the service with Globalization Partners; no need to draft a separate template if you use our employer of record and PEO service in Switzerland.

-Switzerland Working Hours
+Working Hours in Switzerland

 Overtime is defined as the hours exceeding the agreed upon amount of working hours agreed to in the employment contract.
 Overtime is typically paid at 125% of the normal rate or time off in lieu.

-Vacation Leave in Switzerland
+Vacation Days in Switzerland

 Swiss law provides all employees with annual holiday paid leave.
 The minimum amount required by law is four weeks per year.
 The minimum length of holiday may be extended through contractual agreements.

-Sick Leave in Switzerland
+Switzerland Sick Leave

-During the first year of work, an employer will be expected to pay a maximum of between 1 and 3 weeks of sickness pay (depending on the canton), but is entitled to ask for a doctor’s certificate for an absence of more than 3 consecutive days.
+During the first year of work, an employer will be expected to pay a maximum of 3 weeks of sickness pay (depending on the canton), but is entitled to ask for a doctor’s certificate for an absence of more than 3 consecutive days.
 After a year, the period for which a sick employee would be paid will depend on the canton, length of service, and other conditions.

 Maternity leave is a legal right in Switzerland and employees are eligible for maternity pay after at least three months in continuous employment with the same employer, provided that social insurance contributions have been made for a minimum of 9 months and that a minimum of five of these months were spent in employment.

-Employers are obligated to make reasonable accommodation for the needs of an expectant or new mother to ensure the continued good health of her and her baby.
+Employers are obligated to make reasonable accommodations for the needs of an expectant or new mother to ensure the continued good health of her and her baby.
 She is exempt from certain types of hazardous or physically stressful work and can be paid 80% of her salary if her employer is not able to offer her alternative duties.
 From 8 weeks before her due date, an expectant mother is exempt from night work (starting at 8:00 pm).
-There are additional legal provisions made for breastfeeding mothers to leave the workplace, and pregnant women are also be entitled to more frequent breaks.
+There are additional legal provisions made for breastfeeding mothers to leave the workplace, and pregnant women are also entitled to more frequent breaks.

-Health Insurance Benefits in Switzerland
+Health Insurance in Switzerland